"Which will do more to improve life in the United States over the next decade, business entrepreneurs or social entrepreneurs? Why?"

-The competition was open to any student in the 9th-12th grade in Greater Washington from August 22 - October 31, 2012, and asked students to write a 1,000-1,500 word essay on the topic "How Can the Country Readily and Realistically Tackle Growing Income Disparity?"
+The competition was open to any student in the 9th-12th grade in Greater Washington from September 10 - November 6, 2013, and and asked students to write a 1,000-1,500 word essay on the topic "Which will do more to improve life in the United States over the next decade, business entrepreneurs or social entrepreneurs?
+Why?"

 Ten Student Scholarships to Win: